ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 To configure distributed vSwitch:

-* Add hosts to the vDS.
+1. Add hosts to the vDS.
-* Right-click the vDS and select menu Add and Manage Hosts.
+2. Right-click the vDS and select menu Add and Manage Hosts.
-* Add hosts to the vDS.
+3. Add hosts to the vDS.
 Click the green Add icon (+), and add host02/host03 from the cluster.
-* Configure the physical adapters (assign uplink-1) and VMkernel adapters (assign to dpg-vmk)
+4. Configure the physical adapters (assign uplink-1) and VMkernel adapters (assign to dpg-vmk).
-* Click Manage physical adapters to migrate the physical adapters and VMkernel adapters, vmnic0 and vmk0 to the vDS.
+5. Click Manage physical adapters to migrate the physical adapters and VMkernel adapters, vmnic0 and vmk0 to the vDS.
-* Select an appropriate uplink on the vDS for physical adapter vmnic0.
+6. Select an appropriate uplink on the vDS for physical adapter vmnic0.
 For this example, use Uplink1.
 The physical adapter is selected and an uplink is chosen.
-* Migrate the management network on vmk0 from the standard vSwitch to the distributed vSwitch.
+7. Migrate the management network on vmk0 from the standard vSwitch to the distributed vSwitch.
 Perform these steps on each host.
-* Select vmk0, and click Assign port group dpg-vmk
+8. Select vmk0, and click Assign port group dpg-vmk.
-* Finish the configuration.
+9. Finish the configuration.
-* Review the changes to ensure that you are adding two hosts, two uplinks (vmnic0 from each host), and two VMkernel adapters (vmk0 from each host).
+10. Review the changes to ensure that you are adding two hosts, two uplinks (vmnic0 from each host), and two VMkernel adapters (vmk0 from each host).
-* Click Finish.
+11. Click Finish.

 ## Delete vSwitch0
 {: #vpc-bm-vmware-vcenter-delvswitch}
 {: step}

-Delete vSwitch0 on all hosts.
+Delete 'vSwitch0' on all hosts using the following method

-To delete standard vSwitch 'vSwitch0':

-* Log into the vCenter Server using vSphere Client.
+1. Log into the vCenter Server using vSphere Client.
-* Click on a host
+2. Click on a host.
-* Click on the Configure Tab
+3. Click on the Configure Tab.
-* Click Networking, Virtual Switches
+4. Click Networking, Virtual Switches.
-* Expand the standard switch
+5. Expand the standard switch.
-* Click the '...' and select Remove.
+6. Click the '...' and select Remove.